CSSS2013/MCIB/README.md

-Welcom to MCIB- a Markovian Scenario Analysis using the Stochastic Cross-Impact Balance (MCIB) Method
+Welcom to MCIB - a Markovian Scenario Analysis Approach using the Stochastic Cross-Impact Balance Method